gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The [Build Init plugin](userguide/build_init_plugin.html) now generates build scripts that use the recommended `implementation`, `testImplementation`, and `testRuntimeOnly` configurations instead of `compile`, `testCompile`, and `testRuntime`, respectively, for all build setup types.

+### Default JaCoCo version upgraded to 0.8.2

+[The JaCoCo plugin](userguide/jacoco_plugin.html) has been upgraded to use [JaCoCo version 0.8.2](http://www.jacoco.org/jacoco/trunk/doc/changes.html) by default.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.